-Quarantine unscannable and encrypted content: Select this option to quarantine emails whose content could not be scanned.
+Quarantine unscannable and encrypted content: Quarantines emails whose content could not be scanned.
 Unscannable content may be encrypted or corrupt archives or oversized content, or there may be a technical reason like a scanner failure.

-Max scanning size: Specify the maximum size of files to be scanned by the antivirus engine(s).
+Max scanning size: Specify the maximum size of files to be scanned by the antivirus engine (s).
 Files exceeding this size will be exempt from scanning.